 So You Want To Install A Ceiling Fan?

 Anybody who has a ceiling fan in their home will tell you it was a smart move.
 During hot months a ceiling fan can bring the cooling comfort of a breeze.
 There is probably no more energy efficient way to have a cooling system than putting in ceiling fans.
 They are less expensive to buy, and consume very little energy.
 Some ceiling fans come equipped with reversible settings so they may be used in winter months to circulate the hot air.
-At one time, ceiling fans were common in Australian homes, but let way to air conditioning systems which soared energy bills.
-The retro ceiling fan is back in favor of conserving energy.
+At one time, ceiling fans were common in Australian homes, but gave way to air conditioning systems which drove-up energy bills.
+These days, the retro ceiling fan is back in favor of conserving energy.